cainam/home-cluster-deployment/ansible/README.md

 - build all images from gentoo
 - configure tempo in kiali
 - install grafana
-- remove auth policy from helm and deploy via Ansible (or merge with hydra chart) and consider adm13.dnshome.de + my-lb.adm13 as hosts
 - import script: update Chart.yaml to contain the version of the software
 - migrate prometheus-server volume to longhorn
 - postgresql major version update: include docker build in playbook, parameterize versions and other vars set

-name: get ip
-  shell: getent hosts $(hostname) | awk '{print $1}'
-  changed_when: false
-  register: myip
-+
-my_cluster_ip => is it the same??